omar2535/GraphQLer/README.md

 ## Key features

-- Request generation: Automatically generate valid queries and mutations based on the schema (supports fragments, unions, interfaces, enums)!
+- **Request generation**: Automatically generate valid queries and mutations based on the schema *(supports fragments, unions, interfaces, and enums based on the latest [GraphQL-spec](https://spec.graphql.org/October2021/#sec-ID))*
-- Dependency awareness: Run queries and mutations based on their natural dependencies
+- **Dependency awareness**: Run queries and mutations based on their natural dependencies
-- Resource tracking: Keep track of any objects seen in the API for future use and reconnaisance
+- **Resource tracking**: Keep track of any objects seen in the API for future use and reconnaisance
-- Error correction: Try and fix requests so that the GraphQL API accepts them
+- **Error correction**: Try and fix requests so that the GraphQL API accepts them
-- Statistics collection: Shows your results in a easy-to-read file
+- **Statistics collection**: Shows your results in a easy-to-read file
-- Ease of use: All you need is the endpoint and the authentication token if needed
+- **Ease of use**: All you need is the endpoint and the authentication token if needed
-- Customizability: Change the configuration file to suit your needs, proxy requests through Burp or ZAP if you want
+- **Customizability**: Change the configuration file to suit your needs, proxy requests through Burp or ZAP if you want

 ## Getting started